 Today we are going to focus on the hollowing tool.
 A lot of our customers are actually using it to optimize their parts.
 Let’s see why you should try it, but also how to use it well and avoid all the possible mistakes.
 Get ready to hollow your 3D part now!

 Hollowing removes the inner material of a part leaving a shell.
 Hollowing is a really simple process which can be applied to all objects that are being created using a power-based technology.
-If you are planning to create your 3D printed object using Selective Laser Sintering, Multi Jet Fusion or Colorjet, then you should start to consider hollowing.
+If you are planning to create your 3D printed object using Selective Laser Sintering, or Multi Jet Fusion, then you should start to consider hollowing.

 We have built an algorithm that allows you to hollow your part with just one click.
 It analyzes the geometry of the object and determines where excess poweder can be removed.
 Once the 3D printed part is out of the 3D printer, it goes through some post-processing by our specialized technicians.
 The procedure that it goes under, is called sandblasting.
 With the sandblasting tool, the technician blasts air and powder (sand) in the inside of the holes, so that the excess of powder is removed.